Top ADC Chieftain Mentions 1 State That Should Be Created in Southeast

 NASS approves creation of new southeast state

-The ADC chieftain's comment came days after the joint committee of the two chambers of the National Assembly unanimously approved the creation of a new state in the region, while its proponents in the national assembly have cited similar reasons.
+The ADC chieftain's comment came days after the joint committee of the two chambers of the National Assembly unanimously approved the creation of a new state in the region.

-Currently, while four of the six regions in Nigeria have six states each, which are Southwest, South-South, Northeast and North-Central, the northwest has seven states, and only the southeast has five states, which is the lowest.
+Currently, four of the six regions in Nigeria have six states each.
+They are Southwest, South-South, Northeast and North-Central.
+The North West has seven states, while only the southeast has five states, the lowest.

 Since January 2025, the National Assembly has commenced constitutional review, in which new state creation has been at the centre of the discussion.
 The development is expected to end in December 2025, according to the committee chairman and the deputy speaker of the House of Representatives, Benjamin Kalu.